Performative Activism

 Trendjacking | Hijacking a trend for personal gain |

-Performative activism is when a person participates in an activist movement not because they believe in the cause but because they want to be famous.
-The phrase became popular in 2020 during the George Floyd protests when celebrities were accused of joining in to gain fans rather than out of genuine commitment.
+Performative activism is when a person participates in an activist movement not because they believe in the cause but because they want to be noticed.
+The phrase became popular in 2020 during the George Floyd protests when celebrities were accused of joining in to gain followers rather than out of genuine commitment.

-Performative activism is similar to slacktivism, which is a combination of "slacker" and "activism" that describes people who try to be activists but don't want to put forth much effort.
-Performative activists may also be called "posers," which are people that say they live their life one way while not actually living that way at all.
+Performative activism is similar to slacktivism, which combines "slacker" and "activism" and describes people who try to be activists but don't want to put forth much effort.
+Performative activists may also be called "posers."